jiovine/Interactive-Lab-Hub/Final Project/README.md

 I followed [this Raspotify tutorial](https://pimylifeup.com/raspberry-pi-spotify/) along with [this Spotipy tutorial](https://medium.com/@maxtingle/getting-started-with-spotifys-api-spotipy-197c3dc6353b) to get the two packages up and running and working together on my Rpi.

-Spotipy has [extensive documentation](https://spotipy.readthedocs.io/en/2.21.0/) to basically do anything with spotify from within a python script.
+Spotipy has [extensive documentation](https://spotipy.readthedocs.io/en/2.21.0/) to basically do anything with spotify from within a python script

 ## Design